Nishanchaudhary/Text-to--speech/README.md

 # Text-to-Speech Converter

-A simple and intuitive Text-to-Speech (TTS) web application that converts text into speech using the Web Speech API.
-This project is built with HTML, CSS, and JavaScript, making it lightweight and easy to use.
+A simple and intuitive Text-to-Speech (TTS) web application that converts text into speech.
+This project is built with React js and Tailwindcss making it lightweight and easy to use.

 ## Live Demo